mjit584/2019/content/photo-stories/chap1/index.md

 ---
-title: "Journey From Home"
+title: "What They Carry"
 topic: "Photo Stories"
 date: 2019-02-04T21:34:53-05:00
 description: "This is the description for the first story."
 image: "/images/chap1-hero.jpg"
-storyHeading: "Journey From Home"
-storySubheading: "Venezuelan families relocate but keep their homes close to their hearts"
+storyHeading: "What They Carry"
+storySubheading: "Venezuelans travel to Medellín clutching some things with a tighter grip.
+Venezuelans travel across the border with their family and possessions in tow."
 weight: 1
 card: false
 photographer: "Alex Kormann, Nash Consing, Catie Dull"